cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/java-process-app/service-task.md

 # Configure the Class in the Process

 Use the properties view to reference the service task in the process (see screenshot).
 You need to provide the fully qualified classname of your class in the *Java Class* property field.
-In our case this is `org.camunda.bpm.getstarted.loanapproval.ProcessRequestDelegate`.
+In our case this is `org.cadenzaflow.bpm.getstarted.loanapproval.ProcessRequestDelegate`.

 {{< img src="../img/modeler-service-task3.png" >}}

 Save the process model and update it in Eclipse.
 [Build](../deploy/#build-the-web-application-with-maven), [deploy](../deploy/#deploy-to-apache-tomcat) and [execute](../forms/#re-build-and-deploy) the process application.
 After completing the *Approve Loan* step, check the logfile of the Apache Tomcat server:

 <pre class="console">
-INFO org.camunda.bpm.getstarted.loanapproval.ProcessRequestDelegate.execute
+INFO org.cadenzaflow.bpm.getstarted.loanapproval.ProcessRequestDelegate.execute
 Processing request by 'GFPE-23232323'...
 </pre>